A NOTE ON MILLS' ELECTRICITY:

 Most denim fabric, even the one that is used for your vintage looking light wash pairs, is dyed dark, and then reduced in color, which creates our desired final result.
 This means that chemicals are used at the dyeing stage and then later on again (jump to ‘washing’ here).

 The yarn has to be treated with caustic soda and a wetting agent to remove natural oils in the cotton and impurities that cause inconsistencies in the dyeing.
 Rinsing is crucial for the dye to permeate the yarn.

 Then the yarns are dipped into several baths of indigo in a continuous rope dye range.
 The vat is the indigo bath.

-If you wanted to add sulfur to compliment the indigo with a cast of black, you would do so before dipping the yarns in indigo during cleaning or at the end after indigo dyeing for different looks.
+If you wanted to add sulfur to compliment the indigo with a cast of black, you would do so before dipping the yarns in indigo during cleaning or after indigo dyeing to achieve different looks.

-After the dye is applied the yarns are washed to remove any residual indigo and dried.
-Indigo and sulfur dyes are not colourfast, so it can be easily removed in the laundry, but more on that later.
+After the dye is applied, the yarns are washed to remove any residual indigo and dried.
+Indigo and sulfur dyes are not colourfast, so they can be easily removed in the laundry, but more on that later.